-The supporting teaching and learning course has been designed with the intention of providing an understanding of the knowledge and skills needed when working directly with children and young people in school or college environments.
-It covers a wide range of areas including children and young people’s development, supporting children and young people’s positive behaviour and communication and professional relationships.
-It's for if you want to work in roles that support pupils’ learning in primary, secondary, or special schools, as well as colleges.
-The course is also suitable if you want to gain employment in this field and or change career roles.
-You'll need to be working or on a practical placement for the duration of the course in a learning environment in a school or college, as you need to show competence in both skills and knowledge.
-You'll be observed at least three times in placement to evidence competency and that learning is being embedded into your practice.
+If you want to work in roles that support pupils’ learning.
+Maybe in primary, secondary, or special schools, as well as colleges.
+The course is also suitable if you want to gain a job in this field and or change career roles.
+You'll need to be working or on a practical placement for the duration of the course.
+Either in a school or college.
+This is because you need to show competence in both skills and knowledge.
+You'll be observed at least three times in placement to evidence competency.
+Showing that learning is being embedded into your practice.
 Successful completion of the course will lead you to gaining the NCFE CACHE Level 2 Certificate in Supporting Teaching and Learning.

 This course will enable you to:

-- Work effectively alongside the class teacher to support teaching and learning
+- Work well alongside the class teacher to support teaching and learning

 - Develop your own personal and professional reflective practice

-- Build a portfolio of evidence and tutor assessment of your skills, knowledge, and competencies.
+- Build a portfolio of evidence and tutor assessment of your skills and knowledge.

 - Apply for employment in schools and colleges